liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 but proprietary APIs).
 -->

-Now, let's go through the common configuration steps.

-### Common Repository Integration Steps

-There are several steps common to setting up any external repository type.
-Let's start with setting the necessary portal properties.
+Let's start with the required portal property settings.

 #### Adjusting Portal Properties [](id=adjusting-portal-properties)

-The Liferay system administrator must ensure that the same credentials and authentication are being used in Liferay and in the external repository.
-This is normally synchronized using a mechanism like LDAP.
-If you don't have LDAP, you need to ensure manually that the credentials and authentication are the same.
+As a Liferay system administrator, you must ensure that the same credentials and authentication are being used in Liferay and in the external repository.
+[LDAP](/discover/deployment/-/knowledge_base/7-0/ldap) is a typical mechanism you can use to synchronize them.
+If you don't have LDAP, you need to ensure manually that the credentials and authentication methods are the same.

 In order to authenticate with the third-party repository, you need to store passwords for the user sessions.
-In your [Liferay home](/discover/deployment/-/knowledge_base/7-0/liferay-installation-overview#liferay-home), set the following portal property in a file named `portal-ext.properties`:
+In your [Liferay home](/discover/deployment/-/knowledge_base/7-0/liferay-installation-overview#liferay-home), set the following portal property in a `portal-ext.properties` file:

     session.store.password=true